carlosvega/elasticGeoIPMaps/README.md

 This can be done for an hypothetical JavaScript version, replacing the CDN domain in the JavaScript version.
 I don't know if this breaks any license agreement.
 I couldn't find any copyright about [that file](https://cdn.plot.ly/world_110m.json).
 Notwithstanding, [the plotly.js version has been open-sourced](https://plot.ly/javascript/open-source-announcement/)

-## Some comments
+## Some comments about a JavaScript version

 Developing this tool in JavaScript in order to run much of the process in the client side is no challenge at all.
 Is quite straightforward if you make use of [plotly.js](https://plot.ly/javascript/).
 I currently have a JavaScript version (a bit unclean).
-It just needs to load the CSV file with the IP-country relationship table, retrieve the data from elasticsearch trhough elastic REST API and make a few data conversions in order to plot it.
+You just need to load the CSV file with the IP-country relationship table, retrieve the data from elasticsearch trhough elastic REST API and make a few data conversions in order to plot it.
 Is of course much faster than doing it on python.
 I will update this page if I decide to make the JavaScript version available for the public.